-State tuition is a categorical aid to pay for the costs of educating pupils living in certain kinds of institutions or homes, such as a juvenile correctional facility, within a school district:
+State tuition is a categorical aid to pay for the costs of educating pupils living in certain kinds of institutions or homes (such as juvenile detention facilities, county jails, or foster/group homes) within a school district.

 (1) The state shall pay tuition from the appropriation under s.
 20.255 (2) (cg) for pupils attending public schools in the following cases: